hakanayaz/PIRQ_Draft/Module 3/pytket/README.md

 2. [pytket Examples](https://github.com/CQCL/pytket/tree/main/examples)

 ## Circuit Creation to Backend Execution
-As you have likely notficed, tket involves many different software tools and quantum backends.
+As you have likely noticed, tket involves many different software tools and quantum backends.
 Its usefulness comes from being able to create a quantum circuit in one software development kit (SDK), and then execute it on a backend from a different provider.
 For example, you may have the following sequence:

 1. Qiskit Circuit